 House Bill No. 5474, titled "An Act Concerning Social Media Platforms and Minors," seeks to enhance the safety and mental health resources available to minors on social media platforms.
 Effective October 1, 2025, the bill requires social media platform owners to establish an online safety center by January 1, 2026, which will provide resources to prevent cyberbullying, report harmful behavior, and educate users about the impact of social media on mental health.
-Additionally, the bill mandates the creation of a cyberbullying policy and introduces new definitions and requirements regarding the processing of minors' personal data, including a prohibition on using such data for targeted advertising or profiling without consent.
-The definition of "heightened risk of harm to minors" is expanded to encompass potential physical or mental health risks.
+Additionally, platform owners must create a cyberbullying policy to manage reports of such behavior.
+The bill also revises existing laws regarding the processing of minors' personal data, prohibiting the use of their data for targeted advertising, selling, or profiling without consent, and expands the definition of "heightened risk of harm to minors" to include potential physical or mental health risks.

 Statutes affected: